Joe Frank: Other activities and personal life

-Starting in 2003, Frank performed on stage with original material at South Coast Repertory in Costa Mesa, CA, the Art Institute of Chicago and the Steppenwolf Theatre in Chicago, Illinois; at the Great American Music Hall in San Francisco; and in Los Angeles at the Hammer Museum and Largo at the Coronet, as well as other venues.
+Starting in 2003, Frank performed on stage with original material at South Coast Repertory in Costa Mesa, California, the Art Institute of Chicago and the Steppenwolf Theatre in Chicago, Illinois; at the Great American Music Hall in San Francisco; and in Los Angeles at the Hammer Museum and Largo at the Coronet, as well as other venues.

-His 230-hour body of work continues to be re-aired on WNYC New York, and many NPR stations including the radio station at the University of California at Davis, KDVS, Savannah, Georgia WRUU, Cabool, Missouri KZGM, Carson City, Nevada KNVC, Cape May, New Jersey WCFA, and others with new stations being added.
+His 230-hour body of work continues to be re-aired on WNYC New York, and many NPR stations including the radio station at the University of California at Davis (KDVS), Savannah, Georgia (WRUU), Cabool, Missouri (KZGM), Carson City, Nevada (KNVC), Cape May, New Jersey (WCFA), and others with new stations being added.

 In early 2005, Frank suffered complete kidney failure.
 He received a second cousin's kidney in 2006, which continued to function normally (with the help of multiple immunosuppressant drugs) until his death.

 In 2012, Frank returned to KCRW for episodes of the station's "UnFictional" program.

 In May 2014, Frank had surgery to treat colon cancer, which was successful.
 In December 2015, Frank was hospitalized due to a gastrointestinal perforation following a routine medical procedure.
 This led to heart and kidney issues and Frank's complete recovery took a full year.
 His colon cancer returned in July 2017; he had surgery in October 2017 to excise a tumor in his colon.
 He died on January 15, 2018, after multiple reversals following the surgery, from sepsis.

 Radio program style

 Frank's radio programs are often dark and ironic and employ a dry sense of humor and the sincere delivery of ideas or stories that are patently absurd.
-Subject matter often includes religion, life's meaning, death, and Frank's relationships with women.
+Subject matter often includes religion, life's meaning, death, family dynamics, and Frank's relationships with women.

 Frank's voice is distinctive, resonant, authoritative, and, because of his occasional voice-over work, often oddly familiar.
 At the 2003 Third Coast Festival, he explained that he was recording in Dolby and playing back without it, which created Joe's now familiar intimate and gritty sound.
 A 1987 Los Angeles Times article described it as a voice "like dirty honey" and "rich as chocolate."

 The repetitive cadence of the music, drones and Frank's dry, announcer-like delivery are sometimes mixed with recorded phone calls with actor/friends such as Larry Block, Debi Mae West and Arthur Miller (not the playwright), broken into segments over the course of each hour-long program.

 Frank's series "The Other Side" included excerpts from Buddhist teacher Jack Kornfield's Dharma talks at Spirit Rock Meditation Center.
-In an interview on KPFA's "Morning Show," Kornfield was asked about working with Joe Frank.
-Kornfield explained that, although he had never met or talked to Joe Frank or heard his show, he didn't mind Frank using the lectures and that many of his meditation students had found Kornfield through the show.
+In an interview on KPFA's "Morning Show", Kornfield was asked about working with Frank.
+Kornfield explained that, although he had never met or talked to Frank or heard his show, he didn't mind Frank using the lectures and that many of his meditation students had found Kornfield through the show.